strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 </Tabs>

-:::note
+:::info
-The quick start installation sets up Strapi with a SQLite database.
+The `quick start` installation sets up Strapi with a SQLite database.
 Other databases and installation options are available (see [CLI installation guide](./setup-deployment-guides/installation/cli)).
 :::

 ### Step 2: Register the first administrator user